PL Deshpande's 101st Birthday: NFAI Pune To Screen Rare Marathi Film Vande Mataram

 Pu La Deshpande is a much revered personality and is part of the heart and soul of Maharashtra's culture.
 But he captured attention nationally with his writing, his oratory skills and his unmatched sense of humour.

 The celebrated artiste was, in fact, instrumental in establishing Doordarshan's first television station in New Delhi.
 Pu La Deshpande is credited as the first person to have interviewed Jawaharlal Nehru, the then Prime Minister, on Indian television.
+He also trained with the British Broadcasting Company (BBC) and also lived in France and the then West Germany.

 Pu La's books like 'Batatyachi Chal' and many others are still bestsellers, translated into English and Kannada.
 His video footage is watched across platforms even today.